apollographql/apollo-client/docs/source/caching/cache-interaction.md

 To register a callback function to be executed after the store has been reset, call `client.onResetStore` and pass in your callback.
 If you would like to register multiple callbacks, simply call `client.onResetStore` again.
 All of your callbacks will be pushed into an array and executed concurrently.

-In this example, we're using `client.onResetStore` to write our default values to the cache for [`apollo-link-state`](https://www.apollographql.com/docs/link/links/state).
-This is necessary if you're using `apollo-link-state` for local state management and calling `client.resetStore` anywhere in your application.
+In this example, we're using `client.onResetStore` to write default values to the cache.
+This is useful when using Apollo Client's [local state management](/data/local-state/) features and calling `client.resetStore` anywhere in your application.

 ```js
 import { ApolloClient, InMemoryCache } from '@apollo/client';